openvocs/openvocs/Handbook_DRAFT/User_Handbook_v1_2.md

 for item in `./scripts/show_packages.sh ubuntu`; do sudo apt install -y $item; done
 ```

-Libraries are preconfigured for Ubuntu, Debian and Suse variants.
+Libraries are preconfigured for Debian 12.
 For other distros you may install the required libraries manually.

 #### Buildung OPENVOCS